frezaeix/3diou_lidar/README.md

 ## How does the code work? workflow

-### 0 Data Preparation including augmentation
+### 0 Data Preparation including data augmentation
-* build_dataloader
+* Build_dataloader
-  * check dataset name and create an object from its class
+  * Check dataset name and create an object from its class
-    * details of preprocessing and augmentation?
+    * Details of preprocessing and augmentation?
-    * what is PointFeatureEncoder?
+    * What is PointFeatureEncoder?
 It encodes raw point cloud to something else depends on the type of encoding
-    * what does DataAugmentor do?
+    * What does DataAugmentor do?
       * gt_sampling: add more objects in a frame sampling from all objects of datasets. for example it add at least 5 car in a frame...
       * random_world_flip
       * random_world_rotation
       * random_world_scaling
-    * what does DATA_PROCESSOR do? se class DataProcessor
+    * What does DATA_PROCESSOR do? see class DataProcessor
       * transform_points_to_voxels
       * shuffle_points
       * sample_points